rust-embedded/discovery/src/09-led-compass/take-2.md

 - A whole circle rotation equals 360 degrees.
 - `PI` radians is equivalent to 180 degrees.
-- If `theta` was zero, what LED would you turn on?
+- If `theta` was zero, which direction are you pointing at?
-- If `theta` was, instead, very close to zero, what LED would you turn on?
+- If `theta` was, instead, very close to zero, which direction are you pointing at?
-- If `theta` kept increasing, at what value would you turn on a different LED?
+- If `theta` kept increasing, at what value would you change the direction